 The What, Why & Where of Social Media

 How to connect and communicate with the new generations

-There are almost 5 billion Google searches per day and more than 4 billion YouTube views per day.
-There are 1 billion active Facebook accounts, more than half a million tweets per day and 1 million apps available.
+There are almost 6 billion Google searches per day and more than 4 billion YouTube views per day.
+There are 1 billion active Facebook accounts, more than half a million tweets per day and over 1 million apps available.
 In just five years social media has emerged as a massive communication channel.

 Understanding how to engage with customers, communities and stakeholders in this new digital landscape is essential for all organisations.
 As a social researcher, Claire not only shares how to use social media but importantly why people use social media, who uses the various platforms, what works best, and where the trends are taking us.

 Next Gen Leadership

 Developing emerging leaders & managing multi-generational teams

 With Australians living longer and working later, the workplace today comprises more generations than ever before.
 Additionally, along with an ageing population we have an ageing workforce and employers have a focus of not just engaging and up-skilling experienced staff but attracting and retaining the emerging generations.
 In fact over the next decade, the proportion of Baby Boomers in the workforce will halve, while the number of Generation Y and Z workers will more than double.
 In this session Claire will give an overview of each generation in the workforce and some analysis of their needs and expectations as well as strategies to manage multigenerational teams and develop 21st Century leaders.

 Inspiring the next generation of staff, volunteers and teams

 In a little over a generation, organisations have been transformed from hierarchical structures to collaborative environments.
 Similarly, staff and volunteers have moved from long term commitment to valuing variety and frequent change.
 Therefore it is imperative that leaders are equipped with strategies to build a culture which attracts and inspires, implement leadership which supports and empowers and shapes a organisational climate which produces both productivity and engagement.